Top 10 Organic Sunscreens for Sensitive Skin

 But higher SPF doesn’t mean you skip reapplying!
 Aim every 2 hours, especially if you’re swimming or using a towel.

-For combination skin, hybrid formulas balance coverage and comfort.
+For combination skin, hybrid formulas strike a balance between coverage and comfort.
 To avoid irritation, always check for non-comedogenic labels and dermatologist-recommended seals.

-Remember, SPF 30 is enough for most days, but SPF 50 provides an extra safety net for intense sun.
+Remember, SPF 30 is sufficient for most days, but SPF 50 provides an added layer of protection for intense sun exposure.
 Pick based on your lifestyle and skin type!

 SPF 30 Organic Sunscreen